The Vedic Body

 Your Lunar Returns

-The Moon back in Bharani, in your own Belford time.
+The Moon back in Bharani, in your own Belford, Northumberland time.
 Each is the exact moment; the day around it carries the quality.

 2026